 The pictures also appear to show Will’s return to school, but he doesn’t look that happy to be there, does he?

-We also get our first appearance of Nancy and Steve looking fearful in the car.
+We also get our first appearance of Nancy and Jonathan looking fearful in the car.

 Another shot of the lads rocking the Ghostbusters outfits.